 Important Information Regarding Breast Cancer

 Our Genetic Predisposition test examines a limited number of genes (5 genes/14 SNPs) associated with breast cancer and will report whether your genetic risk is above or below average.
 Our test is NOT a full gene screen and should not be interpreted as a clinical result.
 If you require a clinical result confirming whether or not you carry the gene variant known to greatly increase the chance of developing breast cancer then you should order a full BRCA 1 and BRCA 2 test.

 For only an additional £35 you can add an advanced Coeliac Disease report to your Genetic Predisposition results.
 The full Coeliac Disease test will confirm or exclude the possibility of coeliac disease by testing 6 DNA markers for the HLA DQ2 and DQ8 genes and can rule out having coeliac disease with more than 99% accuracy.
 Click here to read more about our Coeliac Disease Test.

 For only an additional £35 you can add an advanced Lactose Intolerance report to your Genetic Predisposition results.
-The full Coeliac Disease test analyses the LCT gene and will report whether you are low or high risk.
+The full Lactose Intolerance test analyses the LCT gene and will report whether you are low or high risk.
 Click here to read more about our Lactose Intolerance DNA Test.

 Please read our Health and Clinical Testing Terms and Conditions carefully and make sure you understand them before placing an order.